What Happens if You Don’t Wear a Compression Garment After a Tummy Tuck?

 September 9, 2021

 Anyone thinking of getting a tummy tuck has questions.
-There are a number of things to understand and consider before making the decision.
+There are a number of things to understand and consider before making a decision.
 One of the things you may be wondering about is wearing a compression garment after a tummy tuck.
 You’ve probably heard that you’ll need to wear one after your surgery, but you may not know why.
 You may even be wondering what will happen if you don’t wear one.

 Wearing a compression garment after a tummy tuck is an important part of your recovery.
 Tummy tuck surgeons in Atlanta will recommend that you wear one during the recovery process.
 Here’s what you need to know about wearing a compression garment after a tummy tuck: